 19 Indications the Soviet Union was in a constant state of collapse from 1917 to 1991

 NKVD internal policy towards enemies of the people.
-An unknown number of persons were sent to Gulags or re-education camps.
+From 1917 to 1991, An unknown number of persons were sent to Gulags or re-education camps.
 Hundreds of thousands are executed.

 - Stalin kills approximately 22 million over his reign (Some numbers estimate up to 60 million)